w3c/wai-presentations2all/index.md

 Use appropriate background and text colors.
 Some suggest when presenting in a light room, to display dark text on a light background.
 And when presenting in a darkened room, to display light text on a dark background.
 Ensure that the weight of text is sufficient (for example, bold).

+### Consider how to use motion or animations

+This includes text or images flying in from the side.
+Will the motion make the information easier to understand, or is it unnecessary?
+Certain types of motion can be particularly distracting for some people, and can make some people ill.

 ### Make provided material accessible {#expres}

 If you are giving participants material, make it accessible.
 See [provide accessible material](#material) above.
 An [example of presentation material provided in both presentation format and web format (HTML and CSS)](http://www.w3.org/WAI/presentations/WCAG20_benefits/) is linked from the top of the page after "The Benefits of WCAG 2 presentation is available in 2 formats:".